jsitla/SHELFZE/docs/GUIDE-HOUSEHOLD.md

 **Q: Can I be in multiple households?**
 A: No, you can only be in one household at a time.

+**Q: How do I change my display name in the household?**
+A: Go to Profile and tap your Nickname to edit it.
+Other members will see your updated name.

 **Q: What happens to my items when I join?**
 A: Your personal pantry is paused.
 When you leave, it's restored.